MontiCore/monticore/docs/BestPractices-Language-Design.md

 * When you know that the incoming model will be correct, because they are generated by algorithm, you can decide to pass a (slight) superset
 * This may simplify the development process for two reasons:
-  (a) you may derive a simpler grammar and (b) you may omit definition of context conditions.
+  (a) you may derive a simpler grammar and (b) you may omit definitions of context conditions.
 * But beware: (a) situations may change and manually changed models might come in or (b) the is adapted by an ill-behaving pre-processor or (c) the model